-1) Inductance calibration at 1 kHz: The calibration of 100 mH and 1 H inductance standards were performed at the frequency of 1 kHz with both the DJIB and the synchronous sampling system [55], routinely used at METAS for the realization of the inductance scale [6].
-Both the series resistance and the deviation of the series inductance from the nominal value are shown in Fig. 10.
+5.3.1.
+Inductance calibration at 1 kHz.
+The calibration of 100 mH and 1 H inductance standards were performed at the frequency of 1 kHz with both the DJIB and the synchronous sampling system [53], routinely used at METAS for the realization of the inductance scale [6].
+Both the series resistance and the deviation of the series inductance from the nominal value are shown in figure 10.
 To avoid stability and drift issues, all of the measurements were performed on the same day.
 However, the inductance standards had to be moved because the two measurement systems are not located in the same laboratory.
-The 100 mH standard was first measured with the
+The 100 mH standard was first measured with the DJIB, then measured with the sampling system and finally measured again with the DJIB.
+The 1 H standard was measured only once with each system.